 For example, during a 10 second sprint (which imposes a similar demand on the body as a hard set of squats), your muscles get about half their energy from the phosphocreatine system and about half from your anaerobic system.
-Over the course of 6 to 9 sets, that can deplete muscle glycogen levels by around 40%.

 Second, between sets, your aerobic system relies heavily on carbohydrate to regenerate ATP.
 If you don’t have enough glycogen in your muscles to adequately recover between sets, then your performance is going to feel worse and worse the longer your workout drags on.

-If we look at high-level strength athletes, we see that they also eat a ton of carbs.
+For example, we look at high-level strength athletes for guidance, we also see that they eat a ton of carbs.

 Specifically, strength athletes eat around 4 to 6 grams of carbohydrate per kilogram of body weight.
-For a 200 pound man, that’s 350 to 550 grams of carbohydrate per day.
+For a 200 pound man, that’s a colossal 350 to 550 grams of carbohydrate per day.

-Your body gets about 80 to 85% of its energy from glycogen when you reach around 50 to 85% of your maximum intensity, which includes just about every endurance sport.
+Your body gets about 80 to 85% of its energy from glycogen when you reach around 50 to 85% of your maximum intensity, which encompasses just about every endurance sport.

-As you get closer to the top end of that intensity range, your body uses exponentially more carbohydrate.
-That is, if you train at 60% of your maximum intensity, you’ll use more than twice as much glycogen as you do when training at 30%.
+As you near the top end of that intensity range, your body uses exponentially more carbohydrate.
+That is, if you train at 60% of your maximum intensity, you’ll use more than twice as much glycogen as you do when training at 30% of your maximum intensity.

 Glycogen isn’t the only source of fuel your body uses during endurance exercise.
 It also uses a fair amount of body fat.

-As you get in better shape, your body becomes more efficient at tapping into its fat stores, so you use less glycogen at the same pace.
+As you get in better shape, your body becomes more efficient at tapping into its fat stores, so you use less glycogen at the same intensity.

 This fact has led some people to believe that you can become “fat adapted.”
-Follow a low-carb diet, and you’ll teach your body to burn fat instead of carbs, so you don’t need to rely on glycogen and thus don’t need to worry about bonking.
+Follow a low-carb diet, they say, and you’ll teach your body to burn fat instead of carbs, so you don’t need to rely on glycogen and thus don’t need to worry about bonking.

 As long as you go slowly, this strategy can more or less work.
-Putter along at a slow pace, and you don’t need many carbs (although you probably won’t feel that great).
+Putter along at a slow pace, and you can get much of your energy from stored body fat instead of glycogen.

 The problem is that if you want to do well at running, cycling, rowing, or any other endurance sport, then you want to go as fast as you can.
-You don’t want to move at the same pace you have in the past, you want to incrementally go faster and faster, which is going to require more and more glycogen.
+You don’t want to snail your way through workouts, you want to incrementally go faster and faster, which is going to require more and more glycogen.

-There’s just no getting around it–every endurance sport requires you to train and race at a pace that uses a massive amount of glycogen.
-The only way you’ll be able to maintain that pace is if your muscles have a lot of stored glycogen.
+There’s just no getting around it—every endurance sport requires you to train and race at a pace that uses a massive amount of glycogen.
+The only way you’ll be able to maintain that pace is if you eat plenty of carbs, and that means no low-carb dieting.